 Fraser River Safari runs eagle expeditions along the Harrison River from November until the eagles leave the area.
 This is by far the best way to get up close to these incredible raptors.
-Enjoy the beauty in complete comfort in the climate controlled, fully covered and heated jet boat.
+Enjoy the beauty in complete comfort in the climate-controlled, fully covered and heated jet boat.
 David Hancock also joins the crew for some extra- special adventures during this time of year.
 For more information visit the Fraser River Safari website

 From the Land

-After the first weekend of the festival some of the sites are not set up for public viewing so it is best to come prepared with your own binoculars or viewing scopes.
-Please note that many areas are environmentally sensitive spots so please do your best to leave “no foot print”.
-There are pull outs up Morris Valley Rd just north of Eagle Point where you can view the flats.
-Eagle Point Community Park also has a viewing platform right along the edge of the river or flats depending on water levels.
-Pretty Estates Resort has a wonderful trail that leads down to the river’s edge, which is also the very name of the restaurant on site where you may want to lunch before or after your viewing time.
-If there are a large numbers of eagles they tend to spread out down the river, which means that the park and dike just below Kilby Historic Site are also excellent places to explore for roosting eagles.
+After the first weekend of the festival, some of the sites are not set up for public viewing so it is best to come prepared with your own binoculars or viewing scopes.
+Please note that many areas are environmentally sensitive spots so please do your best to leave “no footprint”.
+There are pull-outs up Morris Valley Rd just north of Eagle Point where you can view the flats.
+SandpiperGolfResort has a wonderful trail that leads down to the river’s edge, which is also the very name of the restaurant on site where you may want to lunch before or after your viewing time.
+At the end of the trail, you will find the brand new observation deck.
+If there are large numbers of eagles they tend to spread out down the river, which means that the park and dike just below Kilby Historic Site are also excellent places to explore for roosting eagles.
 Happy viewing!

-Perhaps this is the perfect spot to give a brief overview of the seasonal habits of the bald eagle. (source “The Bald Eagle of Alaska, BC and Washington” by David Hancock) Prime time for eagle viewing in the Valley can be from late October until mid January depending on the salmon runs.
+Perhaps this is the perfect spot to give a brief overview of the seasonal habits of the bald eagle. (source “The Bald Eagle of Alaska, BC, and Washington” by David Hancock) Primetime for eagle viewing in the Valley can be from late October until mid-January depending on the salmon runs.

 September – January the eagles will attempt to set up their territories.
 This sometimes is complicated by the hundreds even thousands of wintering eagles occupying the area.